How to Choose a Rug

 Alt image example

-Rugs made with natural jute fibers are durable and resilient, but soft to the touch.
+Rugs made with natural jute fibers, including jute and sisal, are durable and resilient, but soft to the touch.
 Jute rugs are available in solid or patterned designs to suit your style.

-• Use: Jute and jute-combination rugs are intended for indoor use only, and are not recommended for use in damp or humid areas like a bathroom or sunroom.
+• Use: Jute, sisal, and jute-combination rugs are intended for indoor use only, and are not recommended for use in damp or humid areas like a bathroom or sunroom.
 The ultra-absorbent natural fibers take longer to dry, which can lead to mold or mildew.

 • Care: Immediately remove spills using a clean, absorbent white cloth or paper towel.
 Avoid cleaning methods that involve water saturation, such as steam cleaning or wet shampoo.